Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-setup-c-and-cpp-in-visual-studio-code-1.md

 ### **Troubleshooting :warning:**

-If you encounter any issues while running your code and the output is not as expected, you can use the terminal within Visual Studio Code:
+If you encounter any issues while running your code and the output is not as expected, try restarting VSCode.

+Also, if the code runs but is not showing any output, you can use the terminal within Visual Studio Code:

 1. In the terminal, type the following command, replacing `<file-name-with-extension>` and `<file-name-without-extension>` with your file names: